Jury selection resumes slowly in Ahmaud Arbery slaying trial

 Associated Press

 BRUNSWICK, Ga.
-(AP) — Attorneys resumed questioning potential jurors Tuesday in the trial of three white men charged with chasing and killing Ahmaud Arbery following a slow start and some admonishment from the judge to speed things along.
+(AP) — Attorneys resumed questioning potential jurors Tuesday in the trial of three white men charged with chasing and killing Ahmaud Arbery, with several jury pool members saying they know the defendants or other people close to the case.

+By early afternoon, Superior Court Judge Timothy Walmsley had not declared anyone qualified to remain in the final group from which the jury will be chosen.
+At least 11 pool members have been dismissed since jury selection began Monday afternoon.

 The fatal shooting of Arbery on a residential street outside the port city of Brunswick on Feb.
 23, 2020, sparked a national outcry after a cellphone video of the killing leaked online two months later.
 Father and son Greg and Travis McMichael and a neighbor, William “Roddie” Bryan, are charged with murder and other crimes in the 25-year-old Black man’s death.

-Jason Sheffield, an attorney for Travis McMichael, insisted lawyers need to ask such questions to weed out jury pool members who have already made up their minds.

-“Life is on the line and we feel like these are reasonable questions,” Sheffield said.
+“I just don’t know what kind of evidence is going to be presented,” said the man, an executive for a local seafood company.
+“I just don’t know what’s going to happen.”

+The judge made no immediate decisions on whether to excuse those panelists from the jury pool.

 Court officials have said jury selection could take more than two weeks.
-And prosecutor Linda Dunikoski told jury panelists the trial itself could push into the week before Thanksgiving.
+And prosecutor Linda Dunikoski said the trial itself could push into the week before Thanksgiving.

 The court has not identified the race of any of the prospective jurors.

-Prosecutors say Arbery was merely jogging when the McMichaels grabbed guns and chased him in a pickup truck.
+Prosecutors say Arbery was merely jogging on the street 2 miles (3.2 kilometers) from his home when the McMichaels grabbed guns and chased him in a pickup truck.
 Bryan joined the pursuit in his own truck and recorded the now-infamous cellphone video of Travis McMichael shooting Arbery three times at close range with a shotgun.

 Defense attorneys insist the three men committed no crimes.
 Greg McMichael told police they believed Arbery was a burglar after security cameras previously recorded him entering a nearby home under construction.
 He said Travis McMichael fired in self-defense after Arbery punched him and tried to grab his weapon.

-Prosecutors say there was no evidence that Arbery, who was unarmed, committed any crime.
+Prosecutors say there is no evidence that Arbery, who was unarmed, committed any crime.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.